run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/configuration/generate-reports-Request-and-Incident-management.md

 Description: Generate reports – Ticket management

 #Generate reports - Request and Incident management
-Generate reports of causes and solutions
+Generate reports of causes and solutions ANDRE
 ----------------------------------------

 This report has the objective to present the causes and solution of the service